^

 Types of "lumbar degenerative kyphosis" according to Takemitsu et al.

-A type Lumbar spine Thoracic spine
+Type Lumbar spine Thoracic spine

 2 Mild lumbar kyphosis Mild lordosis in the thoracic region

-4 Lumbar kyphosis Enlarged Thoracic Kyphosis
+4 Lumbar kyphosis Increased thoracic kyphosis

 Forms